LahoucineABOULHASSAN/BlurLandingPage/README.md

 # BlurLandingPage

-This project is a sipmle landing blur page build using html5 and Sass The Technologies used on this app are the following:
+This project is a simple landing blur page build using html5 and Sass.
+The Technologies used on this app are the following:
 -HTML5
 -SASS